Instructors, students, and guests of the 2018 ME518 Spanish Language Intensive course at the year-end fiesta.

 - Advanced Medical Spanish (LN707), fall and spring semesters

 Students have the opportunity to pursue clinical clerkships in countries where these languages are spoken.
-Contact the Scholars in Medicine Office for more information.
+Contact the Office of Scholarly Engagement for more information.